 Try to look at the big picture – in the long run, if it seems beneficial for you to make a move and feel it would be emotionally satisfying, it is worth the time and effort.
 But, to avoid feeling overwhelmed, I’d recommend enlisting the help of a professional resume writer and interview coaching service to gain the confidence needed to attend and increase your odds of interview success.

 “There’s no such thing as ruining your life.
 Life’s a pretty resilient thing, it turns out.” – Sophie Kinsella

 Michael Jordan’s quote about missing thousands of crucial shots throughout his career is legendary.
 More recently, Tom Brady, the quarterback who steered the Patriots to their dramatic overtime win in the Super Bowl, remarked, “That is why you play until the end.”

-Rejections are normal and are to be expected when you start putting yourself out there in the market.
+Rejections are expected when you start putting yourself on the market.
 Every interview does not end with an offer.
-But the important thing is to understand that after many “No’s,” there will eventually be a “Yes” – you have to keep with it and persevere.
+But to understand that after many “No’s,” there will eventually be a “Yes” – you must keep with it and persevere.

 Stay the course, be tough, and never let up.
 You will eventually win that teaching job you so desperately want.

 Don’t do the same thing over and over and expect different results.
 If you apply to several jobs every day but rarely receive calls for interviews, you probably need to dig deeper to find out why.
 Your resume is probably going into the proverbial black hole, meaning it isn’t getting past the applicant tracking systems.

 Take your research a step further; maybe it’s time to contact that acquaintance who works at your target school or school district.

-What matters is not how you land that new role, as long as you do it honestly, but whether you get there at all.
+What matters is not how you land that new role, as long as you do it honestly, but whether you get there.
 Referrals, online applications, and recruiters are just a few ways to reach that prospective school principal.
 When one job search method doesn’t work, there is no harm in trying others.

 Learn, learn, learn – and stay current.